wp-plugins/ipushpull/readme.txt

 1. Click on *Activate Plugin* link below the plugin title

 = After installation =
 Now you can embed your live iPushPull pages throughout your WordPress site, letting you display live data from your desktop Excel spreadsheets.
-For more information about the tools and how to use them see the description.
+For more information about the tools and how to use them see the plugin Description.
 For more information about iPushPull please visit the [iPushPull Support Centre](http://support.ipushpull.com "iPushPull Support").

 == FAQ ==